dantleech/blog/content/posts/2025/10-16-rouen.md

 hour.
 My first attempt was an abject failure.
 It was a small pizzeria and I was directed to a table adjoined to the table of the only other customer in the shop.
-It was a small pizzeria and I felt self-concious and I _had no personal space_ and I'd be intimately concient of my unwanted dining partner and I hardly wanted to whip my laptop out and start writing.
-When the proprietress came to take my order I bottled it and said I had to leave.
+It was a small pizzeria and I felt self-concious and I _had no personal space_ and I'd be intimately concient of my dining partners movements and noises and I hardly wanted to whip out my laptop out and start writing.
+When the proprietress came to take my order I bottled it and said I had to leave "desole, je dois partir"

 Every subsequent restaurant I passed wasn't good enough, there were too many people, too few people, the tables were too close together.
 I started to have